Niko Globe Flush Mount

 The glass globe was produced by the glass factory De Rupel.

 This lamp has the name Niko moulded in the Bakelite.
 Other lamps have the Bo-Niko name.
 Is this lamp made before the Bo-Niko company was founded, or after?
-Got an idea?
-Please let us know via the contact form and make this website more complete.
+Do you have an idea?
+Please use the contact form and make this website more complete.
 Your help is much appreciated.

 The design of this Niko globe flush mount is unclear.
 Globe lamps exist for a long time.
 However, Wilhelm Wagenfeld designed a simple globe lamp such as this one (model WV 46) in the 1920s during the Bauhaus period for the Staatliche Bauhochschule Weimar, the State University of Applied Sciences Weimar.
 Since then, almost every light company produced similar lamps.